 * ILO (International Labor Organization): A UN organization that gives recommendations and guidance to national governments with regard to improving labor conditions and social welfare.

-We introduced a whistleblower system that enables direct reporting to the internal compliance manager (business unit) or an external law firm in order to prevent, quickly discover, and immediately rectify illegal and inappropriate conduct, and we established an Internal Hotline System for Compliance Violations.
+We introduced a whistleblower system that enables direct reporting to the internal compliance manager (business unit) or an external law firm in order to prevent, discover quickly, and immediately rectify illegal and inappropriate conduct.
+We established an Internal Hotline System for Compliance Violations.

 This system may be used by employees of the Meiden Group (including retirees), temporary staff and subcontractors, and business partners.
 Furthermore, we are working to increase the dependability of information management, such as the names of whistleblowers and of the whistleblower system as a whole, in accordance with national guidelines, to ensure that whistleblowers are not disadvantaged by using the system.